09pawel0898/Johnnie/README.md

 and modern OpenGL as an rendering backend.
 The result of the implementation work is a comprehensive software tool that meets the established requirements.
 The application allows user to load selected models and animations, supporting three model file formats.
 Rich graphical user interface offers several visualization modes, tools for manual loading object textures, editing lighting parameters, as well as manipulation of other parameters of the virtual world.

-The codebase is divided into two modules - engine module compiled into static libary and sandbox application called 'Johnnie'.
+The codebase is divided into two modules - engine module compiled into static libary and sandbox application called `Johnnie`.
 Majority of the code is reusable and resides on the engine side.
 The client application basically implements the whole UI that integrates engine features exposed via API.

 Features:
 * Static / skeletal mesh loading